Truth Discovery in Sequence Labels from Crowds: Methodology

 \subsubsection{\textbf{Prediction module}}

 The prediction module aims to obtain the annotations from a trained machine learning model.
-With the development of deep learning, many state-of-the-art machine learning models can achieve high performance \cite{devlin2018bert}.
+With deep learning, many state-of-the-art machine learning models can achieve high-performance \cite{devlin2018bert}.
 In our experiments, we treat the machine learning prediction as an additional worker.
 The loss is formulated similarly as follows:

 The weighted cross-entropy loss between $y_{i_k}^*$ and the predicted labels $\hat y_{i_k}$ from a trained machine learning model is calculated.
 The weight of the machine learning model $w_{dl}$ captures the reliability of the machine learning prediction.
 The loss is adjusted by the confidence score calculated in the aggregation module.
 The challenge of the prediction module is to obtain a high-quality machine learning model.
 The training of the machine learning model is discussed in Section \ref{Sec:DL}.